Georgiana Burton Pittock: Later years

-In 1909, at the age of sixty four, Pittock and her husband, Henry, hired architect Edward T. Foulkes to design a 16,000-square-foot, French-Renaissance style mansion for the couple and their extended family on their 46-acre estate.
+In 1909, Pittock and her husband, Henry, hired architect Edward T. Foulkes to design a 16,000-square-foot, French-Renaissance style mansion for the couple and their extended family on their 46-acre estate.
 The wooded property was in the West Hills area of Portland known as Imperial Heights.
 The home was built 1,000 feet above sea level, with commanding views of Mount St. Helens and Mount Hood.
 Oregon craftsmen and artisans were hired to construct the home, mainly using materials from the Pacific Northwest.
 Construction was begun in 1909 and completed in 1914.

 Pittock suffered a stroke that left her partially paralyzed in 1913.
 An elevator was hastily added to the construction plans, so that Pittock could move easily around the large mansion.
 Four years later, on June 12, 1918, Pittock died from complications of the earlier stroke.
 Her husband, Henry, survived her by only a few months, dying in January, 1919.
 They are both buried in River View Cemetery in Portland.
 Pittock family members continued to live in the mansion until 1958.

 The mansion was badly damaged during a storm in 1962, and was eventually abandoned.
 Scheduled to be demolished by developers, the home was purchased by the City of Portland in 1964.
 Today, the Pittock Mansion is open to the public.